Private Links for AWS and Azure

 Private Links is a connectivity capability that provides a means of connecting webMethods Cloud to your private cloud on Amazon Web Services (AWS) or Microsoft Azure without exposing the network details of either side.

 Private Links capability is available within the cloud provider’s infrastructure.
-It is secure by design and uses Transport Layer Security (TLS) at the wire-level to transparently encrypt all the traffic between two entities.
+It is secure by design and uses Transport Layer Security (TLS) at the wire level to transparently encrypt all the traffic between two entities.

 Important

 If you need consultation or guidance on setting up private links beyond the information provided in this documentation, contact your IBM Sales Account Representative, who will help you connect with IBM Expert Services.
+IBM cannot configure your infrastructure; you will need a certified network engineer or cloud security engineer, or an equivalent expert in AWS and Microsoft Azure, to take care of the configuration.

 PrivateLinks in AWS provides private connectivity between two AWS Virtual Private Clouds (VPCs).
 The links establish a private and secure connection between the VPC of IBM and your VPC.
 After the PrivateLinks are set up, your VPC is not exposed to the internet and latency between the IBM infrastructure and your infrastructure is low.